Silchar–Coimbatore Superfast Express

-The Silchar-Coimbatore Superfast Express is a Superfast train of the Indian Railways belonging to Northeast Frontier Railway connecting in Assam and in Tamil Nadu.
+The Silchar-Coimbatore Express is a Express train of the Indian Railways belonging to Northeast Frontier Railway connecting in Assam and in Tamil Nadu.
 It is currently being operated with 12516/12515 train numbers on once in week basis.
 The train passes through Assam, West Bengal, Bihar, Jharkhand, Odisha, Andhra Pradesh and Tamil Nadu.
 It starts from at 20:10 on Tuesday and reaches at 12:00 on Friday.

 During its journey the train travels through major cities like Guwahati, Siliguri, Malda, Rampurhat, Kolkata, Kharagpur, Cuttack, Bhubaneswar, Vizianagaram, Visakhapatnam, Rajahmundry, Vijayawada, Chennai, Vellore, Salem, Erode and Coimbatore.
 It holds the record of 8th longest running train of Indian Railways that covers 3492 km. (as of 2022).

 Routing

 The 12515 / 16 Silchar–Coimbatore Superfast Express runs through the following states and railway stations: